William Fox (producer): Film career

 Fox lost control of his organization in 1930 during a hostile takeover.
-In 1935, Fox Film Corporation would merge with 20th Century Pictures, becoming 20th Century-Fox, and, after the 2019 purchase by The Walt Disney Company, "20th Century Studios."
-William Fox never had any involvement with the film studio that famously bore his name.
+In May 1935, Fox Film Corporation would merge with Twentieth Century Pictures, creating Twentieth Century-Fox.
+William Fox was never connected with the ownership, production or management of the movie studio that famously bore his name.
 A combination of the stock market crash, Fox's car accident injuries, and government antitrust action, forced him into a protracted seven-year legal battle to stave off bankruptcy.
 At his bankruptcy hearing in 1936, he attempted to bribe judge John Warren Davis and committed perjury.
-In 1943, Fox served a five-month and seventeen day sentence on charges of conspiring to obstruct justice and defraud the United States, in connection with his bankruptcy.
+In 1943, Fox served a five-month and seventeen day prison sentence on charges of conspiring to obstruct justice and defraud the United States, in connection with his bankruptcy.
 Years after his prison release, U.S. President Harry Truman would grant Fox a Presidential pardon.

 For many years, Fox resented the way that Wall Street had forced him from control of his company.
 In 1933, he collaborated with the writer Upton Sinclair on a book Upton Sinclair Presents William Fox in which Fox recounted his life, and stating his views on what he considered to be a large Wall Street conspiracy against him.

-His death in 1952 at the age of 73 went largely unnoticed by the film industry; no one from Hollywood attended his funeral.
-Fox is interred at Salem Fields Cemetery, Brooklyn.
+Fox died in 1952 at the age of 73.
+His death went largely unnoticed by the film industry; no one from Hollywood attended his funeral.